 Mushroom patches also move from year to year.
 While a burned area or timber harvest area might produce morels for a year or two, they soon stop producing and mushroom hunters must move on.
 This adventure simply requires some exploration on your own.
 We spent the better part of an afternoon, first finding only a couple of morels higher in the mountains before dropping lower to find more.
 A hundred feet of elevation can make a big difference.

 Upon setting off across the forest we came upon more morels hiding in the detritus on the forest floor in many of the micro-habitats described above.
-Although we spent a lot of the afternoon exploring unproductive areas, we were able to collect a couple pounds of morels and enjoyed a great walk in the woods.
+Although we spent a lot of the afternoon exploring unproductive areas, we collected a couple pounds of morels and enjoyed a great walk in the woods.
 One last note.
 Please cook your morels.
-Mushroom cells are made of chitin an indigestible material.
+Chitin is the building block of mushroom cells.
+It is quite difficult for people to digest.
 Cooking allows your body to gain the full benefits of the mushrooms while greatly enhancing their taste.
 In addition, some people get very ill eating raw morels.

 The U.S. Forest Service published a book entitled “Ecology and Management of Morels Harvested From the Forests of Western North America.”
 You can download it in four parts: